Patchwork53/MDCure/README.md

-# MDCure: Scalable Synthetic Data Generation & Curation for Multi-Document Instruction-Following
+# MDCure: A Scalable Pipeline for Multi-Document Instruction-Following

 **MDCure** is an effective and scalable approach for synthetic data generation and curation tailored for multi-document (MD) instruction-tuning.
 This repository provides datasets, models, and source code to reproduce MDCure.